loyjoy/academy/basic/design/branding/branding.md

 ### Header

 Click on the header in the chat animation to your left.
 You will find the Header settings.
-Here you are able to manage the settings about the chat header, the restart options.
+Here you are able to manage the settings about the chat header and the restart options.

 To create the design you want, choose a title and a tagline or insert a logo image, which you will see on the left side of the header, a header image, which you can see in the middle of the header, or loyalty icon.